-Have you ever woken up in the middle of the night sweating in your air conditioned house?
+Have you ever awakened in the middle of the night, sweating in your air-conditioned house?
 Do you then have to keep lowering the thermostat setting to colder and colder temperatures in order to be comfortable?
-Sound familiar?

-Did you buy a new high efficiency air conditioner, but didn’t save what you expected to on your electric bills?
-Or, have you found that the new system doesn’t keep you as comfortable as the old one did?
+Did you buy a new high-efficiency air conditioner, but didn’t save what you expected on your electric bills?
+Or have you found that the new system doesn’t keep you as comfortable as the old one did?

 Do any family members suffer from allergies or asthma?
-Or do you ever smell moldy or musty odors when you come in from outside?
-Have you noticed mold growing anywhere in your house, for instance on the AC vents?
+Do you ever smell moldy or musty odors when you come in from outside?
+Have you noticed mold growing anywhere in your house — on your AC vents, for instance?

-If you suffer from any of these problems, your home may be afflicted with a widespread, invisible, and until recently poorly understood problem: excessive indoor humidity.
-It is a growing problem, and surprisingly, is being worsened by the use of new higher efficiency air conditioning systems.
+If you answered “yes” to any of these questions, your home might be suffering from a widespread, invisible, and, until recently, a poorly understood problem: excessive indoor humidity.
+It is a growing problem, and surprisingly, the use of modern, higher-efficiency air conditioning systems is making it worse!

-Information is the key to knowing how to determine if your home has this problem, and how to solve it, or prevent it when investing in a new cooling system.
-This report will teach you what you should know before talking to contractors, and it will let you in on some little known facts about air conditioning.
-Unfortunately, even most contractors are not aware of this important new knowledge.
+Information is the key to determining if your home has humidity problems, how to solve those problems, or prevent them when investing in a new cooling system.
+This report will explain what you should know before talking to an AC contractor, and it will highlight some little-known facts about air conditioning.
+Unfortunately, even most contractors are not aware of this important new information!

 “The new units do often cut cooling bills by 30% to 50%,” says researcher Brendan Reid.
 “However, there’s often a hidden cost to health and comfort.
 Many new air conditioners simply don’t remove the humidity the old ones did.
 It is possible to save energy and remove humidity at the same time, but usually not by simply swapping out the equipment.”

 Controlling indoor moisture and humidity is the key to controlling mold.
-The American Lung Association, the American Medical Association, the Environmental Protection Agency, the Centers For Disease Control and many other authorities recommend keeping the relative humidity level in your home between 30% and 50% year round.
-Higher levels encourage allergy causing dust mites, mold growth and musty odors.
-High levels of indoor mold can cause serious health problems, including allergic reactions, toxic reactions, asthma episodes, infections and respiratory damage.
+The American Lung Association, the American Medical Association, the Environmental Protection Agency, the Centers For Disease Control, and many other authorities recommend keeping the relative humidity level in your home between 30% and 50% year round.

-A Florida university research study found that every degree homeowners lower their thermostat setting increases air conditioner use by 10%.
+A Florida university research study found that for every degree homeowners lower their thermostat setting, it increases air conditioner use by 10%.
 Colder settings also lead to increased surface condensation and mold growth.